Sales progression is often an afterthought when the negotiations are underway and then all of a sudden, you’re ready to process the sale!

 So, how do you process the sale of a property in Dubai?

-A finance to finance sale progression is a lengthy, time consuming process which can often bring confusion and stress to both parties.
+A finance-to-finance sale progression is a lengthy, time-consuming process that can often bring confusion and stress to both parties.
 It is highly advisable to use the expertise of a sales progression team.

 After the contracts are signed and the buyers’ pre-approval is in place, the buyer will need to pay for the property to be valued by the bank who is issuing their mortgage.
 Once this fee has been paid, the bank will instruct the valuation.

 Mortgage lenders carry out property valuations to ensure the property is suitable security for a loan and that the market value is enough to cover the mortgage if there is a forced sale.

 The bank will instruct a valuation company to carry out the valuation on their behalf.
 The valuer will need to have access to the property.
 It is the seller’s responsibility to ensure this access is available.
 It is not necessary for either party to be at the property valuation, however, the real estate agent will often be present.

 The property valuer will then submit a report to the bank including the price they have valued the property at.
 The bank will then make progress with the final mortgage offer.